phoenix125/AtlasServerUpdateUtility/readme.txt

 ---------
  STABLE VERSION HISTORY  (To download beta version, see LINKS section above)
 ---------
+v2.1.1 (2020-01-31) Hotfixes.
+- Fixed: Line 43283 error.
+(Thanks to AceMan for reporting)
+- Fixed: Grids were not rebooting when stuck/frozen.
+(Thanks to Infiniti for reporting)
+- Fixed: When updating ASUU update, if your were using the 64-bit version, it will continue to use the 64-bit version after updating.

 v2.1.0 (2020-01-27) Hotfixes.
 NOTE!
 CPU Affinity.
 If >32 Logical Processors, you must run 64-bit version of ASUU.
 - Fixed: CPU Affinity now works properly on systems with <65 logical processors.
 NOTE!
 If 32-64 processors, you must run 64-bit version of ASUU! >64 processor support coming soon!
 (Thanks to Infiniti & AceMan for help with troubleshooting)
 - Fixed: 48338 Error when clicking "Fix 'Starting' Status" button in Tools Menu.
 (Thanks to GooberGrape for reporting)